Joseph Naper

 Joseph Naper (1798–1862) was an early Illinois pioneer, ship captain, shipbuilder, businessman, surveyor, state militia officer, soldier, politician, and city planner.
 In 1831, Naper and his brother John were credited with founding Naper's Settlement.
 Besides Galena, Illinois (1827) and Dixon, Illinois (1830), Naper's Settlement was one of the oldest Illinois communities to be established west of Fort Dearborn, now Chicago.
 Naper's Settlement would be renamed Naperville, becoming the oldest town and first county seat of DuPage County, Illinois, later moved by county vote in 1868 and displaced by Wheaton.

 Early life

 Joseph Naper was born in Bennington, Vermont, and traveled west with his parents during his youth to Ashtabula, Ohio, where he learned to be a ship builder from his father, Robert Naper, of Alwyn, Scotland.
 In 1809, Joseph Naper's sister Amy Naper married John Murray of Ashtabula, Ohio, who would later become one of the founding settlers of Naperville, Illinois.
-The Naper family ships traded goods on the Great Lakes, frequently stopping at Fort Dearborn on Lake Michigan.
+The Naper family shipped traded goods on the Great Lakes, frequently stopping at Fort Dearborn on Lake Michigan.
 On an early trip, Naper acquired lots near the fort, as did many of the first settlers to reach the Chicago River port.